ruby-processing/ruby-processing.github.io/about.md

 [Propane][propane] is a configuration free, complete version of ruby-processing (_does not require installed vanilla processing_) that depends on an installed jruby (_is slightly more experimental however since a modified PApplet is required with jdk9+ propane may take over in future_).
 Since propane-3.2.0, propane is compiled with jdk11, and thus jdk11 is a requirement.

-[PiCrate][picrate] is a standalone version targetting the [RaspberryPI][rpi], but it can be developed and run 64 bit linux, tested with Raspberry OS (32 bit) and Manajaro Arm (64 bit).
+[PiCrate][picrate] is a standalone version targetting the [RaspberryPI][rpi], but it can be developed and run 64 bit linux, tested with Raspberry OS (32 bit) and Manjaro Arm (64 bit).
 Needs at least RaspberryPI3B+, currently works best on RaspberryPI4.
 Suggested ide geany.

 Other projects include the pbox2d gem (a gem wrapper around [jbox2d]), toxiclibs gem (a gem wrapper around [toxiclibs]) and geomerative gem (a gem wrapper around [geomerative]).